 Some websites rank on broad keywords like “London” or on branded/navigational keywords like “Amazon”.
 When that happens, these keywords can easily infiltrate the keyword research process, as they have large search volumes, the website ranks on them, and they would be prioritized and included in batches through the common filtering done at that stage.

-They have to be removed from the strategy (rank tracker) as they are irrelevant for the website’s products, services, or information.
+They have to be removed from the strategy (rank tracker) as they are irrelevant to the website’s products, services, or information.
 Users searching for them would not find them relevant for their needs – see below, Lloyd’s Bank ranking on “London”:

-Filtering Low Relevance keywords
+Filter Low Relevance keywords

 You will see the label in the keyword table, within the Rank Tracker.
-Clicking on it quickly filters the keyword list on this label.
+Clicking on it quickly filters the keyword list on this specific label.